7 Common Reasons for Losing Your Best Talent

 how not lose your best employees

 Losing a great employee is an awful thing.
 First, there’s the expense of finding, onboarding, and training a replacement.
-There’s the uncertainty of what sort of new employee will work out.
-Then on top of that, we should also consider the increased workload of other employees to fill the open positions.
+There’s uncertainty about what sort of new employee will work out.
+On top of that, we should also consider the increased workload of other employees in filling the open positions.

 But how about the rest of the time?